 Agriculture, Food & Natural Resources: from field support to sustainability roles

-A common entry point is field or lab support, where someone helps collect data, maintain equipment, assist with basic tasks, or support day-to-day operations.
-Over time, they may pursue additional training that increases their responsibility, such as sampling, analysis, compliance-related work, or planning.
+A common starting point is field or lab support, where someone helps collect data, maintain equipment, handle basic tasks, or support day-to-day operations.
+With more training, they may take on greater responsibility, such as sampling, analysis, compliance-related work, or planning.

 From there, a person can move toward roles focused on conservation and sustainability, such as:

 This cluster can also connect to business and technology work when someone builds skills around reporting, logistics, or data.
-In other words, “agriculture” isn’t only fieldwork; it can include planning and analysis too.
+In other words, “agriculture” is not only fieldwork; it can also include planning and analysis.

 Information Technology: from support into security or systems work

-A frequent start is IT support—help desk style roles, troubleshooting basic issues, or maintaining devices and accounts.
+A common starting point is IT support—help desk style roles, troubleshooting basic issues, or maintaining devices and accounts.
 As confidence grows, people often specialize into areas like:

 Even when job titles change, the cluster thinking holds because the skills you build—problem-solving, technical communication, and systems understanding—transfer within the broader IT ecosystem.